Dompatchi/uk223/Exercise_2/README.txt

 The project provided in this task already has three objects built as an example, role, authority and user.
 Use these objects as a template on how to construct the missing objects.

+It is to be noted that in our enviroment we return the object in setters.

 As a reminder, CRUD stands for: Create, Retrieve, Update and Delete

 Short description of the exercise: